culshoefer/codeCurriculum-gitbook/chapter2.md

 ## Functions
 ### Writing better structured code

-Previously, if we wanted to carry out actions twice or (even!) three times in a row, we would loops to do that.
-Similarly, we used if-statements to to select which parts of the code to execute in what cases.
+Previously, if we wanted to carry out actions twice or (even!) three times in a row, we would use loops to do that or if-statements to select which parts of the code to execute in what cases.
 However, we might want to reuse some functionality in different parts of the code, or provide similar sections of code.
 In Mathematics, you should have come across functions.
-In programming languages (and, because of that also in Python), we have functions as well.
-Instead of consisting of terms like a + b - c, we can just include **code** in functions.
+In programming languages we have functions as well.
+In Maths functions consist out of terms like a + b - c, in Python (and other programming languages) we include **code** inside them.
 However, the basic principle is the same.
 Here's a little diagram to help you.

 ![Input -> Function body -> Output](img/function.png)